Brand Management, 6 ECTS (Blended Online Mobility Erasmus+)

 Department: Medical Biology and Genetics

-Course Description: This is an introductory course in Medical Neuroscience designed to include the basic principles of organization and function of the Central Nervous System.
+Course Description: This introductory course in Medical Neuroscience is designed to include the basic principles of organization and function of the Central Nervous System.
 The course will focus primarily on the cerebral cortex and the subcortical areas of the human brain to illustrate the core concepts in neuroanatomy, neurophysiology, neurobiology, and neuropharmacology.
 The cellular composition and molecular structure of the brain and the functions of the synapses and neural signaling will be described and practical sessions will be held.

 This course will also refer to specific neurodegenerative and neuropsychiatric diseases of the Central Nervous System and give the basic molecular principles of their pathophysiology and treatment.